 In order to provide for an expanding workforce, the managerial side of the Company is expanding at a similar rate.
 We have recently constructed a Head Office in Kingstown, the capital of St Vincent & the Grenadines.
 This will be the centre of operations and its prominent location is designed to raise the profile of the Company within St Vincent.

-A satellite office has been established in London in order to identify and secure overseas markets for our cocoa as and when we start exporting in 2017.
+An associate office has been established in London in order to identify and secure overseas markets for our exports.

 The Company is also keen to establish a visitor/tourist centre somewhere in St Vincent, both to raise awareness of cocoa production in the country and as a commercially viable operation in its own right.
 Several suitable sites have been identified and formal applications made to the Ministry of Agriculture and National Properties.